andreasjordan/PowerShell-for-DBAs/README.md

 It all began with a windows based lab.
 I learned how to install and configure the different database systems from a command line.
 It worked quite well, but even though I only used the free versions of the database systems, not all the programs I needed could be easily downloaded from the internet.
 So it was not completely "infrastructure-as-code".

 Next step was to use docker containers, as I was able to get docker images for all the different database systems without having to log in anywhere.
-As Docker Desktop it not completly free anymore, I also moved to Linux based on WSL2 on my windows 10 maschine.
+As Docker Desktop it not completly free anymore, I also moved to Linux based on WSL2 on my windows 11 maschine.
 Resetting the WSL2 was easy but still not a one click action as I had to enter username and password followd by configuring the networking.

-I now use the PowerShell module AutomatedLab to set up my labs, as it also installs Linux systems without interaction.
+I then used the PowerShell module AutomatedLab to set up my labs, as it also installs Linux systems without interaction.
+But the used Linux version was too old and the repository was shut down.
+So this part needs some updates - but I don't have time for that.
+If you could help, please contact me.

 On the client side, I used three different sources to get the needed DLL for .NET: Vendor-provided clients (like the Oracle Client), third-party-provided clients (like those from DevArt), and NuGet packages.
 All three work very well, but there are small differences so the code has to be slightly adusted.